sroze/fossil/README.md

 ## TODO

-- (Code & Documentation) Stream only on specific patterns
 - (Code & Documentation) Send previous events based on the `Last-Event-Id` header
 - (Code & Documentation) Consumer group (i.e. automated `Last-Event-Id` with name)
 - (Code & Documentation) Lock the websocket client per "consumer group" (so guarantee ordering in receiver - because no partition = one consumer) | https://stackoverflow.com/a/26081687